OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/NotesSunday.md

 HPC-GAP: highlight the challenge: HPC-GAP was the main outcome of a previous european project, and had since been dying for years

-GAP: maybe let Alex present it? combinatorics (D5.11) + PARI/GP: let Vincent present
+GAP: maybe let Olexandr present it? combinatorics (D5.11) + PARI/GP: let Vincent present

 ~~Many typos: